CSIS-iLab/amti_2016/wp-content/plugins/jetpack/readme.txt

 === Jetpack by WordPress.com ===
-Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jacobshere, jblz, jeherve, jenhooks, jenia, jgs, jkudish, jmdodd, Joen, johnjamesjacoby, jshreve, koke, kraftbj, lamdayap, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, michael-arestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stefmattana, stephdau, tmoorewp, Viper007Bond, westi, yoavf, zinigor
+Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, erania-pinnera, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jacobshere, jblz, jeherve, jenhooks, jenia, jgs, jkudish, jmdodd, Joen, johnjamesjacoby, jshreve, koke, kraftbj, lamdayap, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, michael-arestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, oskosk, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stephdau, tmoorewp, tyxla, Viper007Bond, westi, yoavf, zinigor
-Tags: WordPress.com, jet pack, comments, contact, gallery, performance, sharing, security, shortcodes, stats, subscriptions, widgets
-Stable tag: 4.3.1
+Tags: Jetpack, WordPress.com, backup, security, related posts, CDN, speed, anti-spam, social sharing, SEO, video, stats Stable tag: 5.7.1
-Requires at least: 4.5
+Requires at least: 4.7
-Tested up to: 4.6.1
+Tested up to: 4.9

-Increase your traffic, view your stats, speed up your site, and protect yourself from hackers with Jetpack.
+The one plugin you need for stats, related posts, search engine optimization, social sharing, protection, backups, speed, and email list management.

 == Description ==

-Jetpack simplifies managing WordPress sites by giving you visitor stats, security services, speeding up images, and helping you get more traffic.
-Jetpack is a free plugin.
+Keep any WordPress site secure, increase traffic, and engage your readers.

-= Traffic Growth & Insights =
+= Traffic and SEO Tools =
-Jetpack tells you how many visits your site gets and helps you **get more traffic** with tools like Related Posts, Publicize, Enhanced Distribution, and Sharing.
+Traffic is the lifeblood of any website.
+Jetpack includes:

+* [free] Site stats and analytics
+* [free] Automatic sharing on Facebook, Twitter, LinkedIn, Tumblr, Reddit, and WhatsApp
+* [free] Related posts
+* [paid] Search engine optimization tools for Google, Bing, Twitter, Facebook, and WordPress.com
+* [paid] Advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo

-= Security =
+= Security and Backup Services =
-Jetpack **protects your site** against brute force attacks and unauthorised logins.
-We also monitor your site for downtime and keep your plugins updated.
+Stop worrying about data loss, downtime, and hacking.
+Jetpack provides:

+* [free] Brute force attack protection
+* [free] Downtime and uptime monitoring
+* [free] Secured logins and two-factor authentication
+* [paid] Malware scanning, code scanning, and threat resolution
+* [paid] Site backups, restores, and migrations

-= Image Performance =
+= Content Creation =
-Jetpack automatically **optimizes and speeds up** images using the global WordPress.com content delivery network.
-This saves you hosting costs by reducing bandwidth.
+Add rich, beautifully-presented media -- no graphic design expertise necessary:

+* [free] A high-speed CDN for your images
+* [free] Carousels, slideshows, and tiled galleries
+* [free] Simple embeds from YouTube, Google Documents, Spotify and more
+* [free] Sidebar customization including Facebook, Twitter, and RSS feeds
+* [free] Extra sidebar widgets including blog stats, calendar, and author widgets
+* [paid] High-speed, ad-free, and high-definition video hosting

-= Centralized Management =
+= Discussion and Community =
-With Jetpack comes a **centralized dashboard** on WordPress.com.
-Manage plugins and menus, publish posts, and view enhanced site stats for all of your sites.

-= A few more things that our users love =
-Jetpack includes other features that help you customize your site including Custom CSS, Contact Forms, Galleries and Carousels, Notifications and Subscriptions, Configurable Widgets, and [many more](https://jetpack.com/features).
+Create a connection with your readers and keep them coming back to your site with:

+* [free] Email subscriptions
+* [free] Comment login with Facebook, Twitter, and Google
+* [free] Fully-customizable contact forms
+* [free] Infinite scroll for your posts

-= Dedicated Support =
+= Expert Support =
-We have an entire team of happiness engineers ready to help you.
+We have an entire team of Happiness Engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).

+= Paid Services =
+Most of Jetpack's features and services are free.
+Jetpack also provides advanced security and backup services, video hosting, site monetization, priority support, and more SEO tools in three [simple and affordable plans](https://jetpack.com/pricing?from=wporg).

-= Contributing to Jetpack =
+= Get Started =

-Jetpack is open-source and we actively encourage community contributions: whether it's a compliment, bug report, code, or an idea we welcome it with open arms!
-[Learn about contributing](https://jetpack.com/contribute) or consider [joining our beta program](https://jetpack.com/beta).
+Installation is free, quick, and easy.
+Set up <a href="https://jetpack.com/install?from=wporg">the free plan</a> in minutes.

 == Installation ==

+= Automated Installation =
-[Install Jetpack from our site](https://jetpack.com/install?from=wporg) by typing in your site address.
+Installation is free, quick, and easy.
+[Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

+= Manual Alternatives =
-Alternatively install Jetpack via the plugin directory, or by uploading the files manually to your server.
-After activating Jetpack, connect to WordPress.com to enable the Jetpack features.

-If you need additional help [read our detailed instructions (including a video walkthrough)](http://jetpack.com/support/installing-jetpack/).
+Alternatively, install Jetpack via the plugin directory, or upload the files manually to your server and follow the on-screen instructions.
+If you need additional help [read our detailed instructions](https://jetpack.com/support/installing-jetpack/).

 == Frequently Asked Questions ==

-= Is Jetpack free? =
+= Is Jetpack Free? =
 Yes!
-The core features of Jetpack are and always will be free.
-Jetpack also integrates with paid services like Akismet (anti-spam), VaultPress (backups), and VideoPress (video hosting) but these are not required for Jetpack to function.
+Jetpack's core features are and always will be free.

+These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts), [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated sharing](https://jetpack.com/features/traffic/automatic-publishing/) to social networks, [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.

+= Should I purchase a paid plan? =
+Jetpack's paid services include automated backups, security scanning, spam filtering, video hosting, site monetization, SEO tools, and priority support.

+If you're interested in learning more about the extra layers of protection and advanced tools available, learn more about our [paid plans](https://jetpack.com/pricing?from=wporg).

 = Why do I need a WordPress.com account? =

-Many of our core features (like Photon, Stats, and Protect) make use of the WordPress.com cloud.
-For this to happen Jetpack requires a (free) WordPress.com account.
-If you don't have one already you can easily create one during Jetpack's connection process.
+Since Jetpack and its services are provided and hosted by WordPress.com, a WordPress.com account is required for Jetpack to function.

-= I already have a WordPress account, but it's not working.
+= I already have a WordPress account, but Jetpack isn't working.
 What's going on? =

-A WordPress.com account is different to the one you use to log into your self-hosted WordPress.
-If you can log into https://wordpress.com then you already have a WordPress.com account.
-If you can't, you can easily create one during Jetpack's connection process.
+A WordPress.com account is different from the account you use to log into your self-hosted WordPress.
+If you can log into [WordPress.com](https://wordpress.com), then you already have a WordPress.com account.
+If you can't, you can easily create one [during installation](https://jetpack.com/install?from=wporg).

 = How do I view my stats? =

-Once you've installed Jetpack your stats will be available via "Site Stats" which appears in the Jetpack menu (under your Dashboard menu within WordPress).
+Once you've installed Jetpack your stats will be available on [WordPress.com/Stats](https://wordpress.com/stats), on the official [WordPress mobile apps](https://apps.wordpress.com/mobile/), and on your Jetpack dashboard.

 = How do I contribute to Jetpack? =